 Wolf recently extended its quality brand name to Wolf Gourmet.
 This line of small appliances and cookware includes the Wolf Gourmet Countertop.
 Wolf has by all accounts also extended its quality focus into these products.

 Wolf Gourmet is a line of small appliances, cookware, and cutlery that was introduced to the market in 2015.
-Wolf intends to extend its reputation for a solid build and lasting quality into this product line.
+Wolf intends to extend its reputation for a solid build and lasting quality into this product line of countertop cooking.

 Wolf developed the Wolf Gourmet line in collaboration with another iconic brand, Hamilton Beach Brands.
 This longstanding small appliance manufacturer has been building small appliances for about as long as Wolf has been building ranges and ovens.